 After swimming in the rock pools and showering under Peguyangan Waterfall a small mass of locals started to gather around the sacred water temple.
 Offerings were laid out in front of the temple followed by lit incense sticks giving off a smoky haze in the air.
 We watched in silence as they began to pray around the altar.
 It’s experiences like these that I continually stumble upon that make the adventures more memorable.

 Nusa Penida has hundreds of accommodations to chose from so I have narrowed it down to a few of my personal favourite places to stay that caters for luxury travellers to budget backpackers.
 See the list of accommodations below that I personally recommend:

 OTHER POINTS OF INTEREST NEAR PEGUYANGAN WATERFALL

-For more awesome things to do on the Nusa Penida, check out my most popular posts below:
+For more awesome things to do on Nusa Penida Island, check out my Ultimate Nusa Penida Guide.

 I hope you enjoyed reading this article and if you have any questions about Peguyangan Waterfall please drop me a comment below.